deltachat/deltachat-pages/cs/help.md

 ### What do the ticks shown beside outgoing messages mean?

 - **One tick** <img style="vertical-align:middle; width:1.5em; margin:1px" src="../assets/help/tick1.png" alt=""/>
-  means that the message was sent successfully to your provider.
+  means that the message was sent successfully to the [relay](#relays).

 - **Two ticks**  <img style="vertical-align:middle; width:1.5em; margin:1px" src="../assets/help/tick2.png" alt=""/>
-  mean that at least one recipient's device reported back to having received the message.
+  indicate your contact has read the message.

-- Recipients may have disabled read-receipts, so even if you see only one tick, the message may have been read.
+In [groups](#groups) the second tick means that at least one member has reported back having read the message.

-- The other way round, two ticks do not automatically mean that a human has read or understood the message ;)
+You will only get the second tick if both you and one of the recipients who read the message has **Settings → Chats → Read Receipts** enabled.

 ### Correct typos and delete messages after sending {#edit}